5 Ways to Make Text Message Marketing for Restaurants Sizzle

 Take Your Restaurant to the Next Level with Text Message Marketing

 Now that you have some ideas about how to use text message marketing for your restaurant, it's time to take the next step.
 You may want to learn a little more about text marketing before you begin looking for service providers.
-If so, our free download Text Marketing Guide is for you.
+If so, our free download Text Message Marketing Playbook for Restaurants is for you.
 In the guide, you'll learn how to:

 Grow Your Contact List Increase Engagement Create Successful Text Marketing Campaigns